fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 - Everything within the script is limited to your access within the Power BI environment.
 - All computer requirements are at the user level and do not require admin privileges.

+# Power BI Governance & Impact Analysis Tool

+## What It Does
+This tool provides a quick and automated way to identify where and how specific fields, measures, and tables are used across Power BI reports in all workspaces by analyzing the visual object layer.
+It also breaks down the details of your models, reports, and dataflows for easy review, giving you an all-in-one **Power BI Governance** solution.

+### Key Features:
+- **Impact Analysis**: Fully understand the downstream impact of data model changes, ensuring you don’t accidentally break visuals or dashboards—especially when reports connected to a model span multiple workspaces.
+- **Comprehensive Environment Overview**: Gain a clear, detailed view of your entire Power BI environment, including the detailed views of your models, reports, and dataflows and their dependencies.
+- **Backup Solution**: Automatically backs up every model, report, and dataflow for safekeeping.
+- **User-Friendly Output**: Results are presented in a Power BI model, making them easy to explore, analyze, and share with your team.

 ## Getting Started

 ### Instructions: